 One of the first questions people ask you is 'what do you do?'
 So, do you have something interesting to say and a story to tell?
 Do you find it easy to tell people about what you do professionally?
 Or what your future career plans are?

 And what about when you have to write about your career, either formally or informally?
 Like when you need to apply for a job (writing a resume / CV / cover letter) or promote yourself or your creative work online (on a social media platform, or putting together a LinkedIn business profile)?

 Do you find that you're sometimes unsure about what to write, what style to use, how to make yourself sound confident and serious, yet not braggy or fake?

 There are ways for you to do this: communicating clearly and effectively about your career achievements in writing or telling someone about what you do.
 And doing it in ways that sounds natural and authentic for you.

-Very simply, I wanted to introduce you to some practical solutions and address some of the most common issues that come up all the time with my clients: things that you probably have wondered about yourself.
+Very simply, I want to introduce you to some practical solutions and address some of the common issues that often come up with my clients: things that you probably have wondered about yourself.

 So I created a blog site for you to go along with my Real Texts for Real People Career Writing Services.